Princess Astrid of Belgium: Royal role

 Astrid was formerly President of the Belgian Red Cross, a position which ended on 31 December 2007.
 She declined to stand again for election to the role in light of internal struggles in the organisation in reconciling its Flemish-speaking and French branches, each of which seeks greater autonomy.
-The princess is also a colonel in the Medical Component of the Belgian Armed Forces.
+The princess is also a colonel in the Belgian Medical Service of the Belgian Armed Forces.
 Her official residence is the Royal Castle of Laeken on the edge of Brussels.

 She is a member of the Honorary Board of the International Paralympic Committee.

-In April 2015 the Princess took over the reins of the Prince Albert Fund from her father King Albert.
+In April 2015, the Princess took over the Prince Albert Fund from her father King Albert.

 Special Envoy

-Princess Astrid has been for many years a fierce advocate for landmine survivors rights, participating actively in the work of the Anti-Personnel Mine Ban Convention, also known as the Ottawa Treaty, since Belgium joined in 1998.
+Princess Astrid has been for many years an advocate for landmine survivors rights, participating actively in the work of the Anti-Personnel Mine Ban Convention, also known as the Ottawa Treaty, since Belgium joined in 1998.

 In 2013, the Princess was named Special Envoy of the convention, and has promoted the acceptance of a global ban on landmines and promoted the rights of survivors in various UN meetings.

-In 2014, she met with Minister of Foreign Affairs Yusuf bin Alawi bin Abdallah, to encourage Oman to join the treaty, which occurred a few months later.

 In 2019, she carried out a mission to Lebanon to promote the convention.
 In Beirut she met with President Michel Aoun, and Minister of National Defense Elias Bou Saab.